 "You see that oozing through the characters in this, both the female characters that have [already] existed within the franchise, and the brand new ones like myself.
 You just have this whole sense of empowerment that is really important to feel when you're going to work, but also important to show younger generations coming up."

-Intriguingly, Ernst Blofeld (played Christoph Waltz) will be returning to the Bond franchise, the villain from Spectre (and many classic Bond films prior) making a comeback in the film’s first full trailer.
+Intriguingly, Ernst Stavro Blofeld (played Christoph Waltz) returns to the Bond franchise, the villain from Spectre (and many classic Bond films prior) making a comeback in the film's first full trailer.

-With Phoebe Waller-Bridge part of the No Time To Die writing team, we’re hoping for a sparky Fleabag-inspired script this time around.
+With Phoebe Waller-Bridge part of the No Time To Die writing team, the film features all the jokes you might expect from the Fleabag writer.

 Waller-Bridge added: "A lot has been made of me coming on board because I’m a woman, and that’s wonderful.
 But also I can’t take credit for the movie that was written.
 It’s Cary’s movie."

-According to director Cary Joji Fukunaga, the film will kickstart not following Bond, but Léa Seydoux’s Madeline.
-Viewers will be plunged into a memory in which Madeline is chased by Safin (Rami Malek) across a frozen lake.
+As told by director Cary Joji Fukunaga, the film kickstarts not following Bond, but Léa Seydoux’s Madeline.
+Viewers are plunged into a memory in which Madeline is chased by Safin (Rami Malek) across a frozen lake.

-After that, the film will start with Bond living in the Caribbean, no longer working for Her Majesty’s Service.
+After the opening titles, the film starts with Bond living in the Caribbean, no longer working for Her Majesty's Service.

 The film's official synopsis reads: Recruited to rescue a kidnapped scientist, globe-trotting spy James Bond finds himself hot on the trail of a mysterious villain, who's armed with a dangerous new technology.

-Naomie Harris, who plays Eve Moneypenny fuelled speculation saying that No Time To Die would be a “tie-up of Skyfall and Spectre” with plenty of shocking moments.
+Naomie Harris, who plays Eve Moneypenny fuelled speculation ahead of release saying that No Time To Die would be a "tie-up of Skyfall and Spectre" with plenty of shocking moments.